-DISTRIBUTED INTELLIGENCE: A complex system can only be perceived partially.
+MULTIPLE PERSPECTIVES: A complex system can only be perceived partially.
 Different points of view produce varying and contradicting evidence.
 There is not one “right” description, but your own, single-source description is most probably insufficient.
-Following this principle, you will want to keep diverse sources open, and avoid excluding contradicting perceptions.
+Following this principle, you will want to keep diverse sources open, and include contradicting perceptions.
 When you take action, you will pay more heed to one side of the contradiction – but keep in mind that you act on a bet, not a certainty.

 ALIGNED AUTONOMY: Delegation of autonomy to the point of contact enables an organisation to deal with complexity, in the form of unexpected and exceptional cases.
 However, it is in the interest of the organisation that the multitude of individual interactions follow a common trend, so that as a whole, the organisation behaves with an adequate degree of focus and unity.
 You will therefore want to balance a high degree of autonomy with an effective common mindset or orientation.

 GRANULARITY: Perception and action in a complex system are partial, changing, unpredictable.
 If you want to cross a wood, you need to have a general, vague idea of the wood, but for your next steps you need concise knowledge of some trees around you.
 Or think of a swarm of bees instead of one eagle.
 Competence implies to integrate various granularities with all their imperfections, to switch between them appropriately, and to decide where you better invest your resources for the next phase of perception and action.

 RESILIENCE: Change, surprises, accidents and failure are inevitable parts of acting within a complex system.
 Robustness is the ability to survive crisis unchanged.
 This rigid quality is very expensive to uphold in a complex environment.
 Resilience is the ability to survive crisis changed and most often more adequate.